 - 500ml (2 cups) oat milk

-- 1 flax egg: 3 tbsp water + 1 tbsp milled flax seed
+- 1 flax egg: 3 tablespoon water + 1 tbsp milled flax seed

 When making these it's best to start with the "egg" because it needs to set.
 Mix the water and milled flax seed in a cup and let it set in the fridge for about 5-10 minutes.
 For a full instruction and explanation for flax eggs you can click here.